iqrahanif878/Calculator/README.md

-# Web-Page
-Frontend magician here!
-Designed and coded a stunning company webpage using HTML, CSS, and Bootstrap.
-Check out my frontend skills in action!
+I created a responsive calculator using HTML, CSS, and JavaScript.
+Demonstrates my frontend development skills in building interactive web applications.